nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ###### Deadline Class <a name = "Tdeadline"> </a>
 The `Deadline` class is the class to store information on tasks of the user that has a deadline.
-It contains methods and attributes similar to the ones found in its super class `Task`, and additional attributes to make it a `Deadline` Task, such as an additional dateTime attribute to keep track of the deadline of the task-`LocalDateTime`, an Override toString method, to differentiate between itself and other tasks, such as Deadline and Event.
+It contains methods and attributes similar to the ones found in its superclass `Task`, and additional attributes to make it a `Deadline` Task, such as an additional dateTime attribute to keep track of the deadline of the task-`LocalDateTime`, an Override toString method, to differentiate between itself and other tasks, such as Deadline and Event.